Hri7566/mpp-server-dev2/README.md

     - `ADMIN_PASS`: Admin password for the server
     - `SALT`: Hashing salt for creating general-purpose IDs/user IDs
     - `COLOR_SALT`: Hashing salt for creating user colors

+    Obviously, you can also set those in your shell environment instead, if need be.

     - Edit the files in the `config` folder to match your needs